1) My story begins the year after the Flood,

 They said he was the Saviour of Mankind.

-It was certainly extraordinary
+It certainly was extraordinary

 How suckers, these priests continued to find.

-142) Apollo was a name given to the child
+142) Apollo was a name given to the child,

 Semiramis eventually drove her son wild,